JesseEledath/The-Very-Best/README.md

 #### MVP

-- Have user input for player name displayed.
+- Display user name from user input.
-- Have randomly selected opposing pokemon's image rendered and data + typing data pulled from API.
-- Have user select a pokemon and pull that Type information and render the corresponding image.
+- Randomly generate opposing pokemon.
-- Have a comparison between type data of user selcted pokemon and opposing pokemon.
+- User select a pokemon to battle opposing pokemon.
-- Keep track of and display amount of wins and losses based on comparision outcomes.
+- Display winner based on pokemon type comparison.

 #### PostMVP

 - Add some background battle music.
-- Add/change text to explain why they lost or won due to their pokemon selction.
+- Display pokemon win/loss condtions for this match.
 - Add dynamic health-bars to the pokemon to indicate which one one and loss by depletion.
+- Keep track of and display amount of wins and losses based on comparision outcomes.

 ## Project Schedule
 |  Day | Deliverable | Status